TristanFauvel/DreamHF/README.md

 ```bash
 singularity exec container.sif python3 src/model.py <Argument for input path>
 ```

-The prediction scores on test dataset are saved in `./output/scores.csv`.
+### Baseline models

-The `baselineModels_example.R` provided in the challenge can be launched using the singularity container provided by the organizing team (singularity.sif) :
+The `baselineModels_example.R` provided by the challenge organizers can be launched using the singularity container provided by the organizing team (singularity.sif) :

 ```bash
 singularity exec ./singularity/TristanF_Submission_1.sif Rscript src/baselineModels.R